Barbara Pym, Less Than Angels (1955)

 The Trial is his answer to Crime and Punishment, obviously; The Metamorphosis, his answer to The Double.

-And you can’t tell me Karamazov didn’t remind Kafka of his father.
+And you can’t tell me Karamazov Sr. didn’t remind Kafka of his own father.
 The astronomical ego, the cruelty and abuse.
-There’s a chilling, matter-of-fact anecdote Dostoevsky casually drops in about child torture in The Brothers Karamazov.
-I’m certain Kafka was electrified to discover the brutality and sadism Dostoyevsky was capable of rendering.
+There’s a chilling, matter-of-fact anecdote Dostoevsky casually drops in about child torture in The Brothers Karamazov; I’m certain Kafka was electrified to discover the brutality and sadism Dostoyevsky was capable of rendering.
 He probably recognized it very well, and felt seen.
 I love how their darkness holds a mirror up to itself.
 And endlessly refracts.

 Their characters seem to inhabit the same dark, miserable universe, confounding and absurd; a place to drive you mad, a place to make you truly question or rage against God.